-AP Capital MIC Shareholders (for July / August)
+AP Capital MIC Shareholders (September/October 2020)

 The Covid-19 virus affecting every Canadian is unprecedented and certainly has impacted businesses and households in varying degrees.
 The AP Capital team wishes you and your families good health and safety during these times.
 While changes to our situation will occur, we will evolve and adjust as well.
 We invite you to check this page as often as you feel necessary to keep yourself updated on the status of AP Capital Mortgage Investment Corporation (MIC).